roman-corgi/corgidrp/README.md

 **v1.0** (To be released..)
  * First official pipeline release!
- * Step functions to produce the necessary calibration files for L1 to L2b step functions implemented and tested
+ * Step functions to produce the necessary calibration files for analog L1 to L2b step functions implemented and tested
  * Step function to produce boresight calibration implemented and tested
- * Automated data processing handling for L1/L2 calibration files and for boresight calibration
+ * Automated data processing handling for analog L1/L2 calibration files and for boresight calibration
- * End-to-end testing demonstrating L1/L2 calibration files and boresight calibration file can be produced from realistic/real L1 data files
+ * End-to-end testing demonstrating analog L1/L2 calibration files and boresight calibration file can be produced from realistic/real L1 data files

 **v0.2.1**
  * Update end-to-end tests to handle updated test data filenames

 **v0.2**
  * All L1 to L2b step functions implemented and tested
- * Automated data porcessing for L1 to L2b
+ * Automated data porcessing for analog L1 to L2b
- * End-to-end testing for L1 to L2b processing
+ * End-to-end testing for analog L1 to L2b processing
  * Minor bug fixes throughout

 **v0.1.2**
- * Added ability to change paths for L1 to L2a end-to-end test from command line
+ * Added ability to change paths for analog L1 to L2a end-to-end test from command line
  * v0.1.1 was a partial release of this release, and should not be used.

 **v0.1**
  * First preliminary release of pipeline including step functions (see next bullet), calibration database, walker (pipeline automation framework)
  * All L1 to L2a step funtions implemented and tested
- * Automated data processing for L1 to L2a
+ * Automated data processing for analog L1 to L2a
- * End-to-end test demonstrating L1 to L2a processing
+ * End-to-end test demonstrating analog L1 to L2a processing